Sands Point, New York: Village government

-The Village of Sands Point operates its own police department.
-The Sands Point Police Department, as such, is responsible for providing police protection services within the village.
+The Village of Sands Point is governed by the five-member Village of Sands Point Board of Trustees, which consists of a mayor and four village trustees, with one trustee serving as deputy mayor.
+The mayor and trustees are elected at-large every two years by residents.

-As of August 2022, the Police Commissioner of Sands Point is Mayor Peter A. Forman and the Chief of Police is Thomas Ruehle.
+As of May 2026, the mayor of Sands Point is Peter A. Forman.

 Representation in higher government

-Town representation

-Sands Point is located in the Town of North Hempstead's 6th council district, which as of July 2025 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).
+In the Town of North Hempstead's 6th council district, as of May 2026, Sands Point is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

-Nassau County representation

-Sands Point is located in Nassau County's 11th Legislative district, which as of July 2025 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+In Nassau County's 11th Legislative district, as of May 2026, Sands Point is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

-New York State representation

-New York State Assembly

-Sands Point is located within the New York State Assembly's 16th State Assembly district, which as of July 2025 is represented by Daniel J. Norber (R–Great Neck).
+In the New York State Assembly's 16th State Assembly district, as of May 2026, Sands Point is represented by Daniel J. Norber (R–Great Neck).

-New York State Senate

-Sands Point is located in the New York State Senate's 7th State Senate district, which as of July 2025 is represented by Jack M. Martins (R–Old Westbury).
+In the New York State Senate's 7th State Senate district, as of May 2026, Sands Point is represented by Jack M. Martins (R–Old Westbury).

-Federal representation

-United States Congress

-Sands Point is located in New York's 3rd congressional district, which as of July 2025 is represented by Thomas R. Suozzi (D–Glen Cove).
+In New York's 3rd congressional district, as of May 2026, Sands Point is represented by Thomas R. Suozzi (D–Glen Cove).

-United States Senate

-Like the rest of New York, Sands Point is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).
+Sands Point is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).